OffVendetta/OffVendetta/README.md

 - 👋 Hi, I’m @OffVendetta
-- 👀 I’m interested in ... em se tornar um grande programador e também um grande haking
+- 👀 I’m interested in ...
+Em aprender e adquirir conhecimentos espero contar com todos
 - 🌱 I’m currently learning ...
 HTML e CSS
-- 💞️ I’m looking to collaborate on ... todos
+- 💞️ I’m looking to collaborate on ...
+Em HTML E CSS
-- 📫 How to reach me ...  mandar mensagem
+- 📫 How to reach me ...
+Mandar mensagem

 <!---
 OffVendetta/OffVendetta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.